openhab/openhab-docs/configuration/rules-dsl.md

 When a binding provides such channels, you can find the needed information in the corresponding binding documentation.
 There is no generic list of possible values for `triggerEvent`, The `triggerEvent`(s) available depend upon the specific implementation details of the binding.
-If the Rule needs to know what the received event was, use the [implicit variable]({{base}}/configuration/rules-dsl.html#implicit-variables-inside-the-execution-block) `receivedEvent` to access the information.
+If the Rule needs to know what the received event or the triggering channel was, use the [implicit variable]({{base}}/configuration/rules-dsl.html#implicit-variables-inside-the-execution-block) `receivedEvent` or `triggeringChannel` to access the information.

 Example: